cedrickchee/kaggle-facial-detection/README.md

 ## Introduction

-### Singapore (SG) Kaggle Machine Challenge (ML) Meetup Group
+### Singapore Kaggle Machine Learning Challenge Meetup Group

-The [Singapore Kaggle Machine Learning Challenge Meetup group](https://www.sginnovate.com/events/kaggle-machine-learning-meetup-0) organized the [first Kaggle meetup](https://www.meetup.com/Singapore-Kaggle-Machine-Learning-Challenge/events/245657152/) in Singapore on Jan 9 2018.
+The [Singapore (SG) Kaggle Machine Learning (ML) Challenge Meetup group](https://www.sginnovate.com/events/kaggle-machine-learning-meetup-0) organized the [first Kaggle meetup](https://www.meetup.com/Singapore-Kaggle-Machine-Learning-Challenge/events/245657152/) in Singapore on Jan 9 2018.

 In this meeting, attendees formed teams with like-minded data scientists on Kaggle challenges of interest.
 In the following six weeks, the team will discuss the challenge, form a strategy and implement it.
 The outcome would then be presented to the audience at the Data Science Evening (our second meeting).